MinecraftU/mcu-curriculum/sequence_4/section_6.md

 # Advanced Modding

 ## Changing Item Properties
-Many items in Minecraft have specific properties, i.e. Attack Damage, Mining speed, etc...
+Many items in Minecraft have specific properties, i.e. Harvest Level, Durability, Block Damage, Entitiy Damage, Enchantablity
 Let's give our custom items a few!

-### Attack Damage
+### Custom Tool Material
-The easiest way to do this is to simply create our custom item from a custom _Tool Material_.
+The easiest way to manipulate these parameters is to simply create our custom item from a custom _Tool Material_.